melissa-perez/FlashCards/README.md

 FlashCards v2 has less limited functionality.
 The app can now display a new card's question and answer.
 The new question screen is accessed by the ‘+’ button and returns to the main screen using either the ‘x’ button or the Save ‘arrow’ button, which will save the entered text to display as a new question.
 Cards are still not stored locally and new additions will overwrite the current question.

 Further functionality is added.
-The can edit a card question and all answers.
+A user can edit a card question and all answer options.
 If any of these components are missing in an attempted save, a error message is shown.
 Lastly, when a card is edited or created a message is also shown.
 This is because the Edit and Create functionalities share the same Activity.
 The colors for correct/wrong options are still not reset.

 ### App Walk-though